philzook58/philzook58.github.io/_posts/2023-04-17-relational-ac-matching.md

 ![](/assets/egraphs.svg) [source](https://egraphs-good.github.io/)
 # Graphs as Relational Databases

 A graph is easily encoded into a relational database and graph matching problems to relational queries.
+It is obvious one said, but not well known enough.

 For example, we can construct an edge table and here is a query that finds all triangle patterns in the graph.
 ```sql